 But with academies having proved controversial from the off set, it remains to be seen if real change can be made.

 Charlotte England is a journalist based in London.
 Follow her on Twitter.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.